The Corrupt Index

 Installation

 In the installation, a grid of such images, permeated as these are by the urge to impose a rigid structure upon a vast reservoir of deeply complex and fluid ecological intelligence is opposed by a fragile creature: slime mold.
 While the British Library, Svalbard Global Seed Vault, and North Pole Satellite Station – institutions of Western knowledge and power – are still recognisable on the screens, these slowly begin to distort.
-The Corrupt Index employs the three-day duration of the exhibition to induce a slow decomposition of these digital representations of a rationalism.
+The Corrupt Index employs the three-day duration of the exhibition to induce a slow decomposition of these digital representations of rationalism.